ColinKennedy/nvim2/README.md

+- gp is broken.
+FIX
+- The %s/foo/bar/g has some weird updating issues

 - Add initialize_timeout_sec as a Houdini configuration example setting options?: {
 initialize_timeout_sec?: number  -- How many seconds the client waits for a